Promoting disability inclusion in law firms – setting out good practice

 Some firms were proactive in providing reasonable adjustments to clients.
 This was most often the case where the business of the firm focused on work linked to disability, such as personal injury or palliative care.
 In these firms the reasonable adjustments provided to clients included home visits, travel to see a client living abroad and adjustments to office meeting rooms.
 These firms provided training on how to engage with clients requiring reasonable adjustments.
 Some firms explicitly supported charities for disabled people such as MENCAP and Headway Brain Injury.
 In these firms their charitable work supported the ethos of the organisation, which contributed to better awareness of disability with employees and with clients.

 We remind firms of their legal obligations in providing reasonable adjustments to clients.
-The following case studies shows how firms can proactively support disabled clients in accessing and receiving the legal services they need as well as
+The following case studies shows how firms can proactively support disabled clients in accessing and receiving the legal services they need as well as legal services.

 Case study 2